Standard 5.4: Civil Rights and Equal Protection for Race, Gender, and Disability

 Suggested Learning Activities

-- Use art resources from Can Girls Do That?
-Wadsworth Atheneum Museum of Art
+- Using art resources from Can Girls Do That?
+Wadsworth Atheneum Museum of Art, make a portrait to prove that stereotypes are often not accurate.

 Online Resources for Title IX and Combating Gender Stereotypes